 In a large bowl, whisk eggs, brown sugar, melted butter, bourbon, vanilla extract, and salt until smooth.

-3 large eggs, ¾ cup 150g packed dark brown sugar, ⅓ cup salted butter, melted and slightly cooled, 1-3 tbsp bourbon (see notes), 1 ½ tsp vanilla extracct, ½ tsp salt
+3 large eggs, ¾ cup dark brown sugar, ⅓ cup salted butter, 1-3 tbsp bourbon, 1 ½ tsp vanilla extract, ½ tsp salt

 Assemble and Bake: